Introduction

 A borrower who pays only the minimum may stay current but still make very slow progress.
 Interest keeps flowing, principal declines gradually, and the balance can feel stuck even when payments are being made.

-As explored in Article #45 – The Hidden Cost of Credit Card Convenience for Women in America, convenience itself is not neutral.
-It can make borrowing feel easier in the moment while delaying the moment when the true cost is felt.
+As explored in The Hidden Cost of Credit Card Convenience for Women in America , convenience is not financially neutral.
+It can make borrowing feel easier in the moment while delaying the point at which the full cost becomes visible.

 High-APR Products and Retail Credit